 Do I need to bring cash?

-Yes, all of the food service on the private island is included in your cruise fare, so you can fill your tummy care free.
+All of the food on Norwegian's private island is included in your cruise fare, so you can fill your tummy carefree without having to whip out your cruise card.

 The largest and most popular dining venue is the Jumbey Beach Grill, an open-air buffet venue serving grilled burgers and chicken and sides like corn on the cob, salad, fruit, and dessert.

-For something different, belly up to the Abaco Taco bar for Mexican food made to order.
+For something different, belly up to the Abaco Taco bar for Mexican food that's made-to-order.
 Cabana and villa guests have a food truck option close to them called Tropic Like It’s Hot.
 The truck serves a limited menu of sandwiches and Caribbean-themed lunch items, plus dessert.
-It’s open to all, but it’s a bit of a walk from the main beach area.
+While it’s open to all, it’s a bit of a walk from the main beach area.

-Can I eat on GSC if I have dietary restrictions (vegetarian, gluten-free, etc.)?
+Can I eat on Great Stirrup Cay if I have dietary restrictions (vegetarian, gluten-free, etc.)?

 Vegetarian main dishes are limited on the island, and cross-contamination cannot be guaranteed if you’re concerned about gluten, nuts, or other allergens.